-When train and ship travel became the common long-haul methods of travel, a need for personal bags that one person could carry arose and craftsmen started building moderate-sized boxes with hinged openings and covered exteriors of stretched hides or woven wool.
+When train and ship travel became the common long-haul methods of travel, need for personal bags that one person could carry arose and craftsmen started building moderate-sized boxes with hinged openings and covered exteriors with stretched hides or woven wool.
 They developed locks, hinges, straps and latches…a handle on top and the suitcase was born.

-In 1858, the first Louis Vuitton introduced a trunk that had flat top and flat bottom so as to allow them to be stacked and easily transported.
+In 1858, Louis Vuitton introduced a trunk that had flat top and flat bottom so as to allow them to be stacked and easily transported.
 Previously, trunks had rounded tops to facilitate water run-off.
 When Phileas Fogg the protagonist of the 1873 novel ‘Around the World in 80 Days’, decided to circle the globe, he didn’t take a suitcase.
 “We’ll have no trunks,” he said to his servant Passepartout, “only a carpet bag, with two shirts and three pairs of stockings for me, and the same for you.
 We’ll buy our clothes on the way.”
 Dragging trunks from one steamship to railroad to carriage to hot air balloon would have made it impossible for him to make his movements fast.

 The tourism in those days was meant for rich who had an army of servants.
-This design resulted in railway porters and hotel bellhops.
+The design of suitcases resulted in railway porters and hotel bellhops.
 Suitcases began as an afterthought in the luggage and leather goods business, but they soon became the very symbol of travel.
 An 1897 wholesale price list included the words “suit case” only twice in a 20-page list of luggage types.
-In a 1907 T. Eaton & Co. catalog, trunks took up a full page while suitcases share a page with club bags and valises.
+In a 1907 T. Eaton & Co. catalog, trunks took up a full page while suitcases shared a page with club bags and valises.
 In a 1911 United Company catalog, however, around 40 percent of the advertisements were for suitcases.
 (It’s worth pointing out that these catalogs were from North America, where migration required people—and not just the wealthy—to carry their own belongings far and often)

 In 1887, AP Roberts patented a wheel trunk that had an inclined base with wheels.

 Late 19th century saw the beginning of mass tourism as opposed to pilgrimages (mostly to Jerusalem) or migration to industrial towns.
 Travel wasn’t just for the wealthy anymore.
 The travel witnessed a change in preferences – as airports became bigger, the cost of flight reduced, more people could afford, and far more women began traveling alone – All this created a focus for convenience.
-Finally the suitcase acquired wheels as people didn’t prefer porters and bellhops.
+Finally, the suitcase acquired wheels as people didn’t prefer porters and bellhops.
 In 1947, John M Hendrick patented wheeled suitcase in which the wheel was on the vertical side at the bottom that got in contact when the suitcase was lifted.

-Wheeled luggage was patented in 1974 by Bernard Sadow when baggage handling became perhaps the single biggest difficulty encountered by an air passenger.
+Wheeled luggage was patented in 1974 by Bernard Sadow when baggage handling became perhaps the single biggest difficulty encountered by air passengers.
 Sadow attributed the late invention of luggage on wheels to a ‘macho thing’ where ‘men would not accept suitcases with wheels’.
 Some others attributed the late invention to the abundance of luggage porters with carts.
 This patent that lasted just two years had four wheels (uncomfortable as one had to bend).
-Imagine, this took place five years after the man landed on the moon.
+Imagine, this took place five years after the man landed on the moon!

 The familiar suitcase with two wheels that could be rolled with an extendable handle was created in 1987 by then Northwest Airlines pilot Robert Plath for himself.
 He called it a Rollaboard and trademarked the name.
 He was an avid tinkerer who affixed two wheels and a long handle to suitcases that rolled upright, rather than being towed flat like Mr. Sadow’s four-wheeled models.
 Robert initially sold his Rollaboards to fellow flight crew members and when passengers in airports saw flight attendants moving briskly through airports with their Rollaboards in tow with their visible biceps, a whole new market was created.
 Within a few years Robert started Travelpro International, a major luggage company.
 Travelpro popularized the telescoping handle with the two wheels.